Circuitscape/Omniscape.jl/docs/src/usage.md

 write_raw_currmap = true
 ```

-The second method of `run_omniscape` accepts in-memory objects representing resistance and other spatial data inputs, and a dictionary of arguments specifying Omniscape options.
+The second method of `run_omniscape` accepts in-memory objects representing resistance and other spatial data inputs, and a dictionary specifying Omniscape settings and options.

-The full suite of arguments that can be specified in the .ini file are described in detail in [Arguments](@ref).
+The full suite of settings that are supported are described in detail in [Settings and Options](@ref) below.

 ### Parallel Processing